Peridot: August’s Birthstone

 Where is Peridot Found?

 Most peridot deposits are in Pakistan, Vietnam, Tanzania and the United States.
-Myanmar is another country with plenty of peridot, particularly in Kyaukpyu, west of the country.
+Myanmar is another country with plenty of peridot, particularly in the western part of the country, like Kyaukpyu.
 The area boasts gems with a deep green colour and high transparency.
-Loose peridot crystals are also found occasionally in crevices within the region.
+Loose peridot crystals are also occasionally found in crevices within the region.

 How Hard is Peridot?

 Peridot is rated 6.5 to 7 on the Mohs hardness scale, ranking above tanzanite and opal.
-The gem is durable for jewellery, but you must take care of it and remove it for heavy hands-on tasks to avoid fracturing or scratching your peridot engagement band or eternity ring.
+The gem is durable for jewellery, but you must take care of it and remove it for heavy duty tasks to avoid fracturing or scratching your peridot jewellery or eternity ring.

 How Do I Clean My Peridot Jewellery?

-Create a birthday present you will remember forever with an August birthstone-themed ring or jewellery piece from Shining Diamonds.
-Our experienced diamond experts will help you throughout your journey to the perfect peridot jewellery gift.
+Choose a gift that they will remember forever with an August birthstone jewellery piece from Shining Diamonds.
+Our experienced team members will help you throughout your journey to the perfect peridot jewellery gift.
 Book an appointment at your nearest Shining Diamonds showroom today.